Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 # Gecko

+The Gecko series of processors from Silicon Labs are low-powered ARM based devices.

+With the goal of consuming very little current, the Geckos are highly configurable.
+Peripherals, subsystems, clocks and oscillators can be enabled or disabled with high specificity.

+Sleep is another important aspect of the Gecko platform.
+To achieve low power goals, the device must sleep when it is not active.
+Managing the various sleep modes and cycles is a big focus of the Gecko implementation.

+Moddable on Gecko runs on the bare metal.
+It is very efficient and gives a lot of control to the developer, but requires expertise and time to get it right.

 There are currently three flavors of Gecko implemented in the Moddable SDK.

 The Giant Gecko is based off of the EFM32 family of devices.
 Its platform identifier is **gecko/giant**.
 We've worked with the EFM32GG STK3700 - [Giant Gecko Starter Kit](https://www.silabs.com/products/development-tools/mcu/32-bit/efm32-giant-gecko-starter-kit).